Table of Contents[Hide][Show]

 When I was a child, bed bugs were considered to be a rather disgusting nuisance written about in classic novels that no longer existed anywhere in the modern world.

 The truth is that humans and bloodsucking bed bugs made strange but regular bedfellows for centuries until shortly after World War II when strong pesticides like DDT and chlordane came into widespread use.
 Heavy pesticide use nearly eradicated bed bugs for over 50 years with most people living today having little to no memory of the major pest threat they were in the past.

-Compounding the problem is the extremely tiny size of bed bugs (they are about the size of an apple seed, flat, and brown in color) and their ability to stay hidden.
+Compounding the problem is the extremely tiny size of bed bugs.
+They are about the size of an apple seed, flat, and brown in color.
+This minuscule size allows them to easily stay hidden!
 If you suspect you have a bed bug problem, search around the seams and tags of your mattress and box spring.
 Cracks in the bed frame and headboard are other common places they hide.

 According to the EPA, a better way to identify a possible bed bug infestation is to look for physical signs of their presence.
 While cleaning or changing the bedding, look for:

 - Reddish stains on bed sheets or mattresses caused by bed bugs being crushed (gross!).

 - Dark spots (about this size: •), which are bed bug excrement.
 These dark spots may bleed on the fabric as a black marker would.

 - Eggs and eggshells, which are tiny (about 1mm).
 Also, check for pale yellow skins that immature bed bugs (called nymphs) shed as they grow larger.

 If you ask people who’ve successfully gotten rid of bed bugs in their homes, you will hear a very common theme that it wasn’t an easy process!